Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 ### UC-04.
 Record Payment / Expense

 **Primary Actor:** Administrator
-**Goal:** Record financial outcome of operations
+**Goal:** Record financial operations (income and expenses) with correct linking and automation

 **Brief Description**
-The administrator records income or expense operations.
+The administrator records financial operations.
+The system supports multiple creation scenarios and entry points:
+- **context-driven income** created from an appointment (prefilled context)
+- **standalone financial operation** (income or expense) created from a dedicated form
+- optional manual linking to client and/or appointment

+**Scenarios**

+**Scenario 1 — Income created from Appointment (Context-Driven)**
+- Administrator initiates payment creation from an appointment
+- System pre-fills client and appointment context
-Income records include the final agreed price and may be linked to a completed appointment.
+- Administrator enters the final agreed amount and confirms payment

+**Scenario 2 — Standalone Financial Operation Form**

+2A) **Expense without appointment / client**
+- Administrator records an expense not linked to any client or appointment
+  (e.g., materials, supplies, equipment)

+2B) **Income without appointment**
+- Administrator records income that is not related to an appointment
+  (e.g., product sale, other income)

+2C) **Manual linking (optional)**
+- Administrator may optionally select client and/or appointment for the operation
+- If appointment is selected, the operation is linked to that appointment

+**Rules and Notes**
+- Financial operations may exist without client and appointment
+- Linking to appointment is optional and used when operationally meaningful
+- Appointment price is represented by the final agreed amount recorded in the linked income operation

 **Postconditions**
-- When a payment is recorded and linked to an appointment, the appointment status is automatically set to **Completed**
+- If an **income** operation is created and linked to an appointment, the appointment status is automatically set to **Completed**

 ---